gradle/gradle/design-docs/testing-improvements.md

 - Change test task to persist test results in internal format.
 - Add test report task.

+## Story: A user uses a test execution mode that executes test cases concurrently within the same VM

+We currently do not fully support running tests concurrently within the same JVM.
+More specifically, our listening/event infrastructure does not support this.

+An example of a configuration where this becomes an issue is using the following configuration:

+    test {
+      useTestNG {
+        parallel = "methods"
+      }
+    }

+There is currently no way to configure method level parallelism with JUnit with our testing infrastructure (though Surefire does support this).

+### Implementation plan

+TBD.

+### User visible changes

+None.

+### Test coverage

+When using `methods` level parallelism with TestNG:

+- Test execution events are correctly (associated with the correct test case) fired to listeners
+  - stop/start events
+  - failure events
+  - output events
+- HTML report is equivalent to report generated in serial mode
+- XML report is equivalent to report generated in serial mode
+- All of the above when also using multi VM parallelism

+## Story: A user uses a test execution mode that executes test suites concurrently within the same VM

+We currently do not fully support running tests classes concurrently within the same JVM.
+More specifically, our listening/event infrastructure does not support this.

+An example of a configuration where this becomes an issue is using the following configuration:

+    test {
+      useTestNG {
+        parallel = "classes"
+      }
+    }

+There is currently no way to configure test class level parallelism (within the same VM) with JUnit with our testing infrastructure (though Surefire does support this).

+### Implementation plan

+TBD.

+### User visible changes

+None.

+### Test coverage

+When using `classes` level parallelism with TestNG:

+- Test execution events are correctly (associated with the correct test case) fired to listeners
+  - stop/start events
+  - failure events
+  - output events
+- HTML report is equivalent to report generated in serial mode
+- XML report is equivalent to report generated in serial mode
+- All of the above when also using multi VM parallelism

 ## Story: XML test report shows output per test

 This is about providing a way to produce XML like: